ansys/pyansys-dev-guide/doc/source/coding-style/formatting-tools.rst

 via the `check PR title <https://actions.docs.ansys.com/version/stable/style-actions/index.html#pull-request-title-action>`_, it is important to ensure that the commit messages are compliant with the conventional commits standard.

-We recommend using the following configuration in your ``.pre-commit-config.yaml`` file:
+Use the following configuration in your ``.pre-commit-config.yaml`` file to be compliant:

 .. code-block:: yaml